 Mixture will be thick.

-On a large baking sheet lined with parchment, scoop batter using a cookie scoop or spoon, to make about 50 evenly-sized cookies.
+Lastly, on a large baking sheet lined with parchment, scoop batter using a cookie scoop or spoon, to make about 50 evenly-sized cookies.
 I recommend using a cookie scoop if you have one.
 The scoop is use is Wilton Stainless Steel Cookie Scoop, Small – available on Amazon and well worth the $5 it costs!

 Let the No-Bake Chocolate Coconut Cookies sit for at least an hour to firm up.
 You could also refrigerate them if you can’t wait!